John Geoghan: John Michael D'Arcy

 John Michael D'Arcy, who had written an unheeded letter of warning to Cardinal Law about Geoghan's behavior, was transferred from Boston to Indiana on February 26, 1985, and ended his career as bishop of the Diocese of Fort Wayne–South Bend.
 D'Arcy retired in 2009 and died in 2013.

 Bernard Francis Law

 After Cardinal Law resigned as Boston's archbishop in December 2002, he relocated to Rome in 2004 where he served as archpriest of the Basilica of St. Mary Major, the largest Catholic Marian church in Rome.
 It was "commonly believed that he would live out his retirement in Rome" after he retired at age 80 in 2011.
 Law died in Rome on December 20, 2017.

 In popular culture

 Canadian punk-rock band Billy Talent's song "Devil in a Midnight Mass" from the album Billy Talent II (2006) addresses Geoghan's story from a victim's perspective.
+Bob Rivers recorded a parody of "Keep Your Hands to Yourself", originally by the Georgia Satellites, about Geoghan.

 The 2015 film Spotlight depicts the Boston Globe investigation into the Boston Archdiocese, spurred by Geoghan's trial that would lead to his eventual imprisonment.
 Geoghan is briefly depicted in the film in a scene taking place in 1976 at a Boston police station, played by an uncredited actor.